thillRobot/ros_workshop/module6/tutorial6_turtlebot3_navigation/tutorial6_turtlebot3_navigation.md

 ## Navigation:

 What do we mean by navigation?
 This means different things in different places.
-Here, we mean the navigation stack in ROS melodic.
+Here, we mean the navigation stack in ROS noetic.
 This tutorial comes from [here](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#simulation)

 <img src="turtlebot3_models.png" alt="drawing" width="400"/>